美国芝加哥市卧螺式离心机废水处理解决方案

 Untreated wastewater is a global environmental issue.
 Urban areas release about 150 to 250 million cubic metres of contaminated water per day into our planet’s topsoil, rivers, lakes and oceans, according to a report from the United Nations Environment Programme, the UN Human Settlements Programme and the UN Secretary General’s Advisory Board on Water and Sanitation, in partnership with the members of UN Water.
 This sewage causes disease, threatens food supplies and creates what are known as “dead zones” in the ocean.

-In the United States, the federal government first made sewage treatment a priority in the 1940s, devoting dollars to build water treatment plants to serve the nation’s growing population.
-Today, those treatment plants need continuous updating to keep up with the wastewater demands of the country’s cities and towns.
+In the United States, the federal government first made sewage treatment a priority in the 1940s, allocating funds to build water treatment plants to serve the nation’s growing population.
+Today, those treatment plants need continuous upgrades to keep up with increasing wastewater demands.

-The Chicago plant sets the standard by processing more water per day than any other wastewater plant on earth.
-When sewage enters the plant, it begins a 10-hour journey that rids it of more 90 percent of contaminants.
+The Stickney Water Reclamation Plant sets the standard by processing more water per day than almost any other wastewater plant in the world.
+When sewage enters the plant, it begins a 10-hour journey that removes over 90% of contaminants.
 Several sets of tanks separate heavier solids from lighter ones, and special protozoa are introduced to further separate the waste from the water.
-After the protozoa are removed (and reused for the next batch of wastewater), the clean water is channelled into the Mississippi river, eventually flowing into the Gulf of Mexico.
+After the protozoa are removed (and reused for the next batch of wastewater), the clean water is channeled into the Mississippi river, eventually flowing into the Gulf of Mexico.

-The solid waste spends a much longer time in the plant – up to 30 days.
-Alfa Laval developed two specialized decanters that double the plant’s capacity to process the wastewater sludge into a biosolid called “cake” that is ideal for agriculture.
+The solid waste remains at the plant for a much longer period—up to 30 days.
+Alfa Laval developed two specialized decanters that double the plant’s capacity to process the wastewater sludge into a biosolid called “cake” that is ideal for agriculture use.
 The cake reintroduces rich nutrients into the soil and is used to turn barren areas into parks, golf courses and farms.

 The sustainable solution at the Stickney Water Reclamation Plant may seem like a drop in the bucket compared with all the untreated wastewater in the world, but it’s a drop in the right direction.